Introduction

 ✅ Diverts organic waste from landfills → prevents methane emissions (a far more potent GHG than CO2)

-✅ Offsets fossil fuel consumption → by generating renewable energy from waste
+✅ Offsets fossil fuel consumption → by generating useful energy from non-recyclable waste

 ✅ Supports climate change mitigation → by reducing total lifecycle GHG emissions from waste management